 As Immi got older, he was in a hurry to see the fruit of his Genius Masterpiece.
 He wanted the whole world to benefit of it.
 Being in a hurry, he was taking large short cuts and making it easier to foreign students to quickly get teaching degrees in Krav Maga that amounted to a civilian Black Belt degrees.

-Eli Avikzar was Immi's heir in the Israeli Defense Forces.
-So while many of Immi's civilian black belts did not know what Israeli Defense Forces Krav Maga was, Eli knew all about it.
+Eli Avikzar was Immi's heir in the Israel Defense Force.
+So while many of Immi's civilian black belts did not know what Israel Defense Force Krav Maga was, Eli knew all about it.

-Of course other issued such as Instructors and Black Belts thought that they were more senior than others and they all tried their best to get promoted, and Immi was a man or political peace and he tried to agree with all of them.
+Of course other issues such as Instructors and Black Belts thought that they were more senior than others and they all tried their best to get promoted, and Immi was a man of political peace and he tried to agree with all of them.

 Since Krav Maga in Hebrew translates to Contact Combat, and since Immi was dead, they felt it is the perfect time to switch.

-At times, they came up with an improved method of fighting, and at times the lost the advantage of the lesson they missed.
+At times, they came up with an improved method of fighting, and at times they lost the advantage of the lesson they missed.

 The obvious facts that sticks out are how come a former boxing and wrestling champion trained in Jujitsu as well, extracted most of the traditional training systems, creating Krav Maga.
 In addition, how come Eli Avikzar, trained in Aikido and Judo after he was trained in Krav Maga extracted all the long evasive motion of Aikido(tai sabaki) kept the leverages and applied the elements of Uyeshiba Laws of the Universe to a practical use with the Krav Maga principles based on Immi's theory.